codeforpdx/recordexpungPDX/README.md

 ## Running the docker stack

 In the project's root directory, run `make new`.
 This pulls the dev-tagged "expungeservice" image and launches the containers using docker-compose.
-Stop the running stack with `make stop`.
+Start and stop the running stack with `make up` and `make down`.

 After this target completes, you can navigate to [http://localhost:3000](http://localhost:3000) in the browser and connect to the React dev server with full hot-module reloading.
-This may take a minute or two to come up before it is available.
+This may take a minute or two to come up before it is available while it installs node modules.
 Check the service with `make frontend_logs`.
 Once everything is up, you can log in using either of the following credentials:

 * Email: admin@email.com, Password: admin
 * Email: user@email.com, Password: user